Seasick-Turtle/100-Days-of-Code/README.md

 * Spent time learning more Node in order to implement it as part of the MERN stack
 * Learned how to connect Express server and how to serve index.html file from create-react-app from scratch
 * Added a fix to gitignore in TaskIt

+### Day 8:

+* Spent the day learning Node and completing practice examples